joevond/aws-serverless-task-api/README.md

-# aws-serverless-task-api
+#Title # aws-serverless-task-api

-Serverless Task Management API
+##Section Serverless Task Management API

-This project demonstrates a serverless backend application built on Amazon Web Services using managed cloud services.
+###Subsection This project demonstrates a serverless backend application built on Amazon Web Services using managed cloud services.
 The API allows users to create, delete, and retrieve tasks using a scalable serverless architecture powered by API Gateway, AWS Lambda, and DynamoDB.

 Architecture flow: